The Broken Hearts Club: Development

 The Broken Hearts Club was written by Greg Berlanti about his own circle of friends at the time; the Howie/Marshall storyline is semi-autobiographical to a relationship Berlanti once had.
 The film had a working title of The Broken Hearts League as well as 8x10's, a term Berlanti's sister used to describe the men he dated.

 Casting

 The production was able to secure funding from the studio with the casting of John Mahoney and Timothy Olyphant.
-Dean Cain took a role against the wishes of his agents, who had cautioned him against a playing a gay character.
+Dean Cain took a role against the wishes of his agents, who had cautioned him against playing a gay character.
 Billy Porter, who was the least known of the actors cast at the time, won the role of Taylor when he "[imbued] the character with heart and something real" in his audition.
 The film also stars Nia Long, Mary McCormack and Justin Theroux.
 It features a cameo from Kerr Smith, who knew Berlanti as the showrunner on Dawson's Creek and enjoyed the script so much he asked to be a part of the film.
 Jennifer Coolidge was cast as the hairdresser Betty, to whom all the guys, with the exception of Howie, go for hair therapy.